pow-auth/pow/guides/why_pow.md

 Unlike most alternative user management libraries, Pow is built to be a functional component in your app.
 You can have numerous separate Pow setups in the same app, e.g., a super admin backend and a regular user login.

-Configuration can be passed to nearly all methods in runtime or compile time.
+Configuration can be passed to nearly all functions in runtime or compile time.

 ## Modular